eliaquimbrandao/azure-service-tags-watcher/README.md

 ### Service Search & Discovery

 - **Interactive stat cards** - Click on IP Ranges, Changes This Week, or Region Changes to see detailed modals
+- **Smart search functionality** - Search by service name, region, or IP address in "All Changes" and regional modals
+- **One-click copy** - Copy IP ranges to clipboard with a single click (works for added/removed IPs)
-- **Expandable IP lists** - View first 10 IPs with "Show more" button for longer lists
+- **Expandable IP lists** - View first 20 IPs with automatic "show more" indicators
-- **Detailed change tracking** - See exact IPs added/removed with copy functionality
+- **Detailed change tracking** - See exact IPs added/removed with visual indicators (✅ added, ❌ removed)
 - **Service details modal** - View current IP ranges for any service by clicking on service name
 - **Region drill-down** - Two-level modal: select region → see all services with IP changes in that region
+- **Clean, modern UI** - Optimized spacing and professional design for better readability

 ### Change Tracking